apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 ### Create a cluster

 KubeBlocks supports creating two types of MySQL clusters: Standalone and RaftGroup Cluster.
 Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
 For scenarios with high availability requirements, it is recommended to create a RaftGroup Cluster, which creates a cluster with three replicas.
-And to ensure high availability, all replicas are distributed on different nodes by default.
+To ensure high availability, all replicas are distributed on different nodes by default.

 Create a Standalone.